-Let’s see if we can make their dreams come true.
+Let’s see if we can make their dreams come true this year!

 We can make you a personalised gift certificate for any donation you make.
-Choose the items you would like to donate and when you checkout simply write the details you would like included on your certificate(s) in the ‘Order Notes’ section!
+Visit our shop and choose the items you would like to donate!
+When you checkout simply write the details you would like included on your certificate(s) in the ‘Order Notes’ section!
 We send your gift to Darfur and a Gift Certificate to your loved one.
-Do not hesitate to get in touch directly by emailing firstname.lastname@example.org
+Do not hesitate to get in touch directly by emailing email@example.com

 Last month, Terry Neale cycled the 53 miles from London to Brighton to raise funds for Kids for Kids.
 That was challenge enough but on top of that he raised a staggering £2,149 – fantastic!
 Patricia Parker MBE, CEO and Founder of Kids for Kids said, “It is such a delight to have Terry supporting our work.
 This time he has gone above and beyond!
 There is so much preparation that goes into a challenge like this, plus the fundraising, and to raise so much is just brilliant and so important now when children are so hungry.
 What he has raised means we can provide 47 families with an Urgent Need Package of flour and seed that will not only feed them now until the harvest but they will have seed to plant for next year too.
 So grateful!”